Cuba Travel Guide: Overview

 Things to See and to Do

 How to Get to Cuba

 For a US citizen, a Cuban tourist visa (or Cuban Tourist Card) is required for travel to Cuba.
 You may purchase a tourist visa from some airlines at the airport, online from some airlines or through a third-party provider, such as Cuba Travel Services.
 Technically tourist travel for US citizens to Cuba is prohibited, but it’s possible to obtain a general license if the purpose of your trip falls within one of the 12 categories of authorized travel.
 The permitted reasons can be found at the Department of Treasury webpage.
-Most likely, your reason will fall under “educational activities and people-to-people travel.”
+Most likely, your reason will fall under “educational activities and support for the Cuban People travel.”
 This simply means you’ll need to travel with a tour company licensed in the United States.
 The actual license is not a printed license but a declaration you might need to make when you book your flight and lodging and when you return to the United States.
 All visitors must also have non–US-issued health insurance.
 This insurance is automatically included in all US flights to Cuba.

 A US citizen must have a passport valid for six months beyond the entry date into Cuba, and the passport must have at least two blank pages.